 As they age, they’ll get a few more bumps and lumps all over.
 On the off chance one of those lumps isn’t harmless, it’s better to discover it sooner rather than later.

 Brushing Basics: The Right Brush, And How Often To Do It

 Brushing really is pretty basic.
-You just need to understand the type of coat your dog has and that determines how often you need to brush and what type of brush to use.
+You just need to understand the type of coat your dog has, and that determines how often you need to brush and what type of brush to use.

 - Brush down and out, away from the dog’s skin.
 Always brush in the direction the coat grows; dogs don’t like to be brushed backwards.

 - Be gentle or you may damage your dog’s coat by pulling and stretching hairs until they tangle and break.
-Take the time to untangle any snarls just as you would if your comb got stuck in your child’s hair.
+Take the time to untangle any snags just as you would if your comb got stuck in your child’s hair.

 - If you encounter mats, apply a coat conditioner or mat spray and leave it on for several minutes.
 Then use a wide-toothed comb or a mat-splitting tool to get through the tangle.
 Mats can get close to a dog’s skin and removing them can be painful, so proceed carefully.
 You can cut out mats with scissors, but be careful you don’t end up at the vet’s for stitches; it happens more often than you’d think.
-If you just can’t get a mat out, take your dog to a groomer, who will probably shave the area.
+If you just can’t get a mat out, take your dog to a groomer who will probably shave the area.

 Besides, some level of skill is called for if your dog’s coat tends to get matted.
-And if your dog really doesn’t enjoy her beauty routine, you’ll find that experienced groomers are good at sweet-talking even the most scaredy-cat dog into relaxing, at least a little.
+And if your dog really doesn’t enjoy their beauty routine, you’ll find that experienced groomers are good at sweet-talking even the most scaredy-cat dog into relaxing, at least a little.